GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 We're not planning to just remove Web SQL.
 In fact, we're planning to replace it with something that will be maintained by the open-source community, served as a package that can be updated at will—without the burden of introducing fixes and new features into browsers.
+Our objective really is to let developers bring their own database to the web.

 What's more, we're hoping that this example will help a new ecosystem of open-source databases to flourish!
 The release of